osmosis-labs/osmosis/x/smart-account/README.md

 ![Account Authenticator Configuration](/x/smart-account/images/keeper.jpg)

 One way of seeing this data is as the instantiation information necessary to use the authenticator for a specific account.
-For example, a `SignatureVerificationAuthenticator` contains the code necessary to verify a signature, but it needs to know which public key to use when verifying it.
-An account can configure the `SignatureVerificationAuthenticator` to be one of their authenticators and would need to provide the public key it wants to use for verification in the configuration data.
+For example, a `SignatureVerification` contains the code necessary to verify a signature, but it needs to know which public key to use when verifying it.
+An account can configure the `SignatureVerification` to be one of their authenticators and would need to provide the public key it wants to use for verification in the configuration data.

 To make an authenticator work for a specific account, you just need to feed it the right information.
-For example, the `SignatureVerificationAuthenticator` needs to know which public key to check when verifying a signature.
+For example, the `SignatureVerification` needs to know which public key to check when verifying a signature.
 So, if you're setting this up for your account, you have to configure it with the public key you want as part of the account-authenticator link.